If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 But now Christ has been raised from the dead, the first fruits of those who are asleep.
 For since by a man came death, by a man also came the resurrection of the dead.
 1 Corinthians 15:20-21

 Paul now leaves all the arguments from the negative and affirms the truth of the resurrection.
 Why?
 Because he has seen Him.
 Jesus is alive.
 He has indeed risen from the dead.
-All of the attempts to try to destroy this truth are nothing but feathers against a rock.
+All the attempts to try to destroy this truth are nothing but feathers against a rock.
 And because of this reality, we have a sure hope, a secure future ahead of us.
 Jesus is the first fruits of those who are already asleep and those of us who will fall asleep.
 Death has been defeated; the grave no longer stings.

 What now awaits us is an imperishable future: